 This is one well designed multi-grip bar for home strength training.
 We found it to be a comfortable fit.
 Hand cramps are common when using pull-up bars with bad design or construction.
 None of the bars on this list can be accused of that, but we still found this one particularly well-engineered for comfort.

 The assembly has two options.
 Traditional pull up bar and handles, or utilize the padded armrests for abdominal exercises.
 The versatility was a welcome change, as we got more bang for our nickel and varied workout options.
-Buy it here
+Check price here.

 Best Joist Mounted: Ultimate Body Press Joist Mount Pull Up Bar